 In general, launching a tab from the All row, focuses on the Tier entity, which summarizes the data collected for all instances.
-Tabs that do not have an Tier entity, open on the default instance.
+Tabs that do not have a Tier entity, open on the default instance.

+See the following topics for more information:

-See About Precise for Sybase tabs on page 15.
-See About the Current tab on page 40.
+- About Precise for Sybase tabs

+- About the Current tab

-See About Precise for Sybase tabs on page 15.
-See About the Activity tab on page 49.
+- About Precise for Sybase tabs

+- About the Activity tab

-See About the Statistics tab on page 81.
-See About the SQL tab on page 97.
+- About the Statistics tab

+- About the SQL tab